RSS

 • It often garners competing bids.

-• It sells closer to—or above—asking price.
+• It sells at or above the asking price.

-Not what your neighbour sold for two years ago or six months ago, todays market!
+Not what your neighbour sold for two years ago or six months ago, today’s market!

-🕰️ The Market of “Priced to Sit”
+🕰️ The Market of “Priced to Sit.”

-A house sitting on the market in London Ontario drains every one’s pocket and patience.
+A house sitting on the market in London, Ontario drains everyone’s pocket and patience.

 Then there’s the other market.
 These are listings that: